OrlandoBitencourt/vexilla/README.md

 - ✅ Predictable and reproducible rollouts
 - ✅ Easier debugging and incident analysis

-Instead of rolling out features to “70% of users at random”, Vexilla allows you to:
+Instead of rolling out features to "70% of users at random", Vexilla allows you to:

 - Pre-process a user identifier (e.g. CPF, user ID, account ID)
 - Convert it into a numeric bucket (`0–99`)